-5: Can list the outcomes of transposition events, can design strategies to mutagenize bacteria using transposons, can explain the construction of conditional knockouts repressible systems.
-Can describe the regulation of the lac, trp, gal,ara and tol operons.
+5: Can list the outcomes of transposition events, can design strategies to mutagenize bacteria repressible systems.
+Can describe the regulation of the lac, trp, gal, ara and tol operons.

 6: Can differentiate between positive and negative regulation of gene expression, inducible and